 Continuity tester using 741 IC

-This continuity tester using 741 an operational amplifier, operates as a differential amplifier.
+This continuity tester using 741 operational amplifier, operates as a differential amplifier.
 A good application for this circuit would be to test welds made on a printed circuit board.
-It could be also used to test continuity of wires, connections, etc.
+It could also be used to test continuity of wires, connections, etc.

 How the continuity tester works?

-The voltage difference between the inverting terminal (-) and the non-inverting terminal (+) of the operational amplifier is amplified with an of open loop gain (no feedback resistor).
+The voltage difference between the inverting terminal (-) and the non-inverting terminal (+) of the operational amplifier is amplified with an of open loop gain (the Op Amp do not have a feedback resistor).

 The open loop gain of an op amp is very large and causes the operational amplifier output to go into saturation.
 This output voltage could be maximum (9 volts in our circuit) or minimum (0 V).